bedapub/besca/_sources/index.rst.txt

 - :ref:`preprocessing functions<preprocessing-functions>`: the `pp` module contains functions relevant for data preprocessing.
 - :ref:`plotting functions <plotting-functions>`: the `pl` module offers additional plot types not available in the scanpy package
 - :ref:`tools <tools-functions>`: the `tl` module contains additional tools, for instance tools to perform differential gene analysis
-- :ref:`standardworkflow <standardworkflow-functions>`: the `st` module contains functions optimized for our standard single-cell sequencing analysis pipeline
+- :ref:`standardworkflow <standardworkflow-functions>`: the `st` module contains functions optimized for besca standard single-cell sequencing analysis pipeline
 - :ref:`import<import-functions>`/:ref:`export <export-functions>`: the `Import` and `export` modules are collection of functions to export/load data from the FAIR data format

 In addition you will find example code and output (including some short tutorials) :doc:`here <auto_examples/index>`, as well as extensive documentation on :ref:`adding functions to besca <adding-new-functions>`.